Ross-Marshall/Spring-Tutorial/skippyjon-jones-002/README.txt

       spring-orm (1.2.6) 1.dependency for Spring ORM support, it’s required for hibernate integration in our spring project.

       hibernate-entitymanager and hibernate-core dependencies for Hibernate framework.
 (Final Versions) Notice that version is 3.6.9.Final, for using Hibernate 4 all we need is to change it to 4.3.5.Final as commented in above pom.xml file.

       mysql-connector-java for MySQL driver for database connection.

-**** Missing artifact javax.transaction:jta:jar:1.0.1B
+    b.
+Missing artifact javax.transaction:jta:jar:1.0.1B
+      Resolved by using javax.transaction:jta:jar:1.1